 Gerard Baden-Clay: Uhm… (inaudible) uhm… about five, six, something like that, I think.

 Operator: Okay.
 And what colour hair’s she got?

 Gerard Baden-Clay: She just had it done last night.
 It’s sort of a blondie, brownie, reddish sort of (inaudible).

 Note that Gerard Baden-Clay did not use his wife name except when asked by the operator.
 This is distancing language.
-Why would he distance himself from his wife Allison?
-This is concerning.
+The fact that her shoes a desire to distance himself from his wife Allison is a concern.

 Operator: Yep.
 And w… how long is it?